cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

   Name                 Located in   Description                  Required   Schema
   -------------------- ------------ ---------------------------- ---------- --------
-  virtualclustername   path         ERROR: description missing   True
+  virtualclustername   path         name of the virtua cluster   True
-  nodename             path         ERROR: description missing   True
+  nodename             path         name of the name             True

 #### vc.yaml